 Cauliflower is entirely safe for cats.
-One benefit of cauliflower is that it contains antioxidants that reduce inflammation, especially for cats with conditions such as arthritis.
+One benefit of cauliflower is that it contains antioxidants that reduce inflammation, which can benefit cats with conditions such as arthritis.
 Vets also suggest that this veggie has anti-cancer properties.
-Finally, it is high in fiber for better digestion and bowel movement.
-Feel free to serve boiled cauliflower, combined with broccoli, as a healthy treat.
+Finally, it's high in fiber for better digestion and bowel movement.
+Feel free to give your cat some boiled cauliflower, combined with broccoli.

 As with other vegetables that are safe for cats, remember that too much is not entirely safe.
-With cauliflower, for example, too much of it can mess up your cat's digestive system and may result in explosive diarrhea.
-It's particularly true when it is given in its raw form.
-It is better to steam it to make it more digestible.
-Remember to remove the leaves and stems as well before feeding them to your cat.
+With cauliflower, for example, big portions may result in explosive diarrhea.
+It's particularly true when it is given in its raw form, so better steam cauliflower before offering it to your pet.
+Remember to remove the leaves and stems as well.

 What about herbs?

-When it comes to digestion, cats are not able to metabolize the same way we do.
+Cats are not able to metabolize the same way we do.
 Still, most herbs, despite such digestive nuances, are still great for felines.
 Some of them can be beneficial for felines because they provide your cat with many antioxidants and other nutrients.
 Read on to find out which herbs work well with your kitty's diet and in what amounts.

-Rosemary is considered non-toxic and safe to cats, being a superb source of vitamins A and C and minerals such as Calcium, Iron, Manganese, and Folate.
+Rosemary is considered non-toxic and safe to cats, being a superb source of vitamins A and C and minerals, such as calcium, iron, manganese, and folate.
 While too much rosemary may be harmful, you won't have to worry because cats usually don't take over a few nibbles since they are discouraged by the intense flavor that the herb emits.

 However, remember not to give too much of it as it can cause vomiting, stomach upset, gas, and diarrhea in your cat.
 You can also find cilantro in dozens of nutritionally balanced commercial foods.
 That's why you should somewhat limit how much cilantro your cat gets.
 Sometimes, a kitty can "prey" it in your garden if you have some.